-To return to your main Dashboard at any time, click on the upper left corner of the screen (see Fig. 1.8).
+To return to your main Dashboard at any time, click on the (GO BACK TO DASHBOARD) icon in the upper left corner of the screen (see Fig. 1.9).

 Most screens have active areas which are editable; these may include the following: